pypa/pipx/docs/troubleshooting.md

 ## Fixes most issues

-The following command fixes most problems you may encounter as a user:
+The following command fixes most problems you may encounter as a pipx user:

 ```
 pipx reinstall-all